incandenzadev/hedera-docs/tutorials/local-node/setup-hedera-node-cli-npm.md

 [Hedera-Local-Node] ERROR (DockerService) [✘] [✘] Node cannot start properly because necessary ports are in use!
 ```

+This error commonly occurs when you already have a local node running, for example, if you've forgotten to stop a local node before starting a new one.

 To resolve this error, terminate any existing local node Docker processes as well as any other processes bound to these port numbers before attempting to run the node.
 You can accomplish this by running `docker compose down -v`, `git clean -xfd`, and `git reset --hard`.

-Alternatively, instead of starting a new instance of the network, you can use the `npm run generate-accounts` command to generate new accounts for the network that's already running.
+Alternatively, instead of starting a new instance of the network, you can use the `hedera generate-accounts` command to generate new accounts for the network that's already running.

 ## Next Steps